Top Gun (franchise): Other media

+Video games

 Top Gun also spawned a number of video games for various platforms.
 The original game was released in 1986 under the same title as the film.
 It was released on Commodore 64, ZX Spectrum, Amstrad CPC, and Atari ST. Another game, also titled Top Gun, was released in 1987 for Nintendo Entertainment System (NES) and Nintendo VS. System arcade cabinets.
 In the 1987 game, the player pilots an F-14 Tomcat fighter, and has to complete four missions.
 A sequel, Top Gun: The Second Mission, was released for the NES three years later.

 Another game, Top Gun: Fire at Will, was released in 1996 for the PC and later for the Sony PlayStation platform.
 Top Gun: Hornet's Nest was released in 1998.
 Top Gun: Combat Zones was released for PlayStation 2 in 2001 and was subsequently released for the GameCube and Microsoft Windows.
 Combat Zones features other aircraft besides the F-14.
 In 2006, another game simply titled Top Gun was released for the Nintendo DS.
 A 2010 game, also titled Top Gun, retells the film's story.
 At E3 2011, a new game was announced, Top Gun: Hard Lock, which was released in March 2012 for Xbox 360, PC, and PlayStation 3.